ArghyaChatterjee/object_detection_and_location_tracking_with_zed_camera/README.md

 ```
 cmake --version
 ```
 It should show: 3.17.1 or something similar.
-It is recommended to install same version shown in this tutorial to avoid additional problem.
+Install same version shown in this tutorial to avoid additional problem.
 ### Note (Aditional Info):
 - 'sh' is a shell for running commands, so executing sh with sudo prompts you to a root shell.
 This means all commands in that shell are executed as root.
 Interactive shell helps you decide which things to install & which things to not as root.
 - Updated version of cmake (cmake-3.17.1) can also be installed using "snap" package manager.
 Just type in a terminal: